Signs and symptoms of chronic lymphocytic leukemia

 Many people with CLL do not have any symptoms when it is diagnosed.
 The leukemia is often found when their doctor orders blood tests for some unrelated health problem or during a routine checkup and they are found to have a high number of lymphocytes.

 Even when people with CLL have symptoms, they are often vague and can be symptoms of other things.
 Symptoms can include the following:

 - Enlarged lymph nodes (often felt as lumps under the skin)

-- Pain or a sense of "fullness" in the belly (this can make someone feel full after only a small meal), which is caused by an enlarged spleen
+- Pain or a sense of "fullness" in the belly (this can make someone feel full after only a small meal), which is caused by an enlarged spleen and/or liver

 Many of the signs and symptoms of advanced CLL occur because the leukemia cells replace the bone marrow's normal blood-making cells.
 As a result, people do not make enough red blood cells, properly functioning white blood cells, and blood platelets.